Liah Greenfeld: Nationalism: Five Roads to Modernity

+Eurocentrism and Lack of Cross-Cultural Consideration

+One of the most prominent criticisms of this work is its Eurocentric focus.
+In Nationalism: Five Roads to Modernity, Greenfeld primarily examines the development of nationalism in five Western nations: England, France, Germany, Russia, and the United States.
+Critics argue that this narrow focus overlooks the diverse ways nationalism has manifested in non-Western and postcolonial contexts, especially in Asia, Africa, and Latin America.
+The critique, as articulated by scholars like Partha Chatterjee and Benedict Anderson, is that Greenfeld's model of nationalism — as a natural outgrowth of modernity — cannot be applied universally.
+For example, in postcolonial societies, nationalism often arose as a response to colonial rule, which complicates Greenfeld's narrative of nationalism being inherently tied to modernity and liberal values.

 The Spirit of Capitalism

 Reviewing Spirit, Carl J. Strikwerda concluded in The American Historical Review: "this is an impressively wide ranging, provocative treatment of important questions that is maddeningly unsystematic and inconclusive."
 In The Journal of Modern History, Andre Wakefield wrote, also referring to Nationalism: "The two books also share many shortcomings: a lack of respect for historiography, a penchant for building broad generalizations out of meager anecdotal evidence, and a tendency to lodge historical 'examples' in a prefabricated schematic model."
 Charles Tilly also criticized Greenfeld's approach: "Greenfeld concentrates so heavily on ideological transformation that historically informed readers will constantly find themselves calling up unmentioned and unanswered alternative explanations."
 Tilly concluded: "Awaiting further specification and proof, we can cheer Greenfeld’s bold challenge to received wisdom."

 Mind, Modernity, Madness

 Referring to Mind, Modernity, Madness, Ann Goldberg wrote: "as a comprehensive history of the long-term development of mental illness, Mind is deeply problematic."
 Goldberg criticized Greenfeld's approach: "Greenfeld repeatedly invokes 'logic' and 'empiricism' as the basis for her analysis.
 In fact, Mind is a highly selective reading of the historical record based on the superimposition of a master narrative of modernization theory onto the sources and onto a theory of mental functioning."
 Referring to the book, Andrew Scull remarked: "It seemed to me so bizarre, so solipsistic, so lacking in connections to any substantial knowledge of the relevant subject matter, so convinced of its own validity though heedless of any systematic review of relevant evidence or any knowledge of what insanity has meant across time and place, that I was at a loss to understand how it had appeared under the imprint of a major university press."
 Scull went on: "Its historical portraits of early modern England, let alone European nation states in the same period, would baffle and infuriate any historian with even the most elementary knowledge of the periods she purports to discuss."